dianachenyu/linear-svm-squared-hinge-loss/README.md

  - demo_simulated_data.py is a demo file, which launchs the method on a simple simulated dataset.
  - demo_real_world_data.py is a demo file, which launchs the method on a real-world dataset.
  - compare_to_sklearn.py compares the results from this implementation and scikit-learn.
- - demo_compare.py is demo of the comparison.
+ - demo_compare.py is demo of the comparison on a simulated and a real-world dataset.

 ## Installation